National insurance explainer (Budget October 2024 update)

 • Income tax is levied on your annual income, whereas NICs (for employees) are levied for each earnings period (so typically monthly or weekly) without reference to any previous pay or NICs deductions

-• Pensioners are exempt from NICs
+• Those who have reached state pension page are generally exempt from NICs

 • NICs are paid by employers as well as workers